However, there are also people like my mother-in-law who enjoyed nothing more than a glass of buttermilk with a thick slice of cornbread.

 This mixture will need to rest in a warm place at approximately 70°F for 12-24 hours.
 Check the mixture to see when it has thickened to the desired consistency.

-When it has, refrigerate the buttermilk until you’re ready to use it.
+When it has, refrigerate it until you’re ready to use it.

 If you don’t want to use store-bought buttermilk to make cultured buttermilk, you can purchase buttermilk cultures and sour cream cultures to add to milk and create cultured buttermilk this way as well.